skumar1712/skumar1712.github.io/SS.md

 ---

 # Introduction
-When I think of self-similarity, the first thing that comes to my mind is Romanesco broccoli, a shape that can be mathematically  related to that spiral.
-In fact, while reading more on the topic, I came across something called the Broccoli equation.
-I will leave the link below, and for now, we will try to understand what exactly it means to be self-similar mathematically.

-In simple words, self-similar means that no matter how much you zoom in, you will see the same shape that you saw initially.
-This thinking can then be applied not only to shapes (expressed by functions), but also to equations.
+When I think of self-similarity, the first thing that comes to my mind is Romanesco broccoli.
+The shape is indeed self-similar and mathematically closely related to a spiral.
+In simple words, self-similar means that no matter how much you zoom in, you will see the same shape.
+This thinking can then be applied not only to shapes (sets, functions), but also to equations.

 # Self-similarity of shapes/functions
+Formally, a function $f(x)$ or a set $S$ is self-similar if scaling the input by a factor $\lambda$ changes the output in a predictable, proportional way
+$$
+f(\lambda x) = \lambda^k f(x),
+$$
+where $k$ is a scaling exponent.

 # Self-similarity of equations